terencela/terencela/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"> !

-- 📊  I'm a 4x founder, 4x prize winner at hackathons, and winner of 10 business/case competitions.
+- 📊  I'm a tech founder, won 6 prizes in 11 hackathons and 10 other business/case competitions.
-- 📚 I hold a master in business innovation at the University of St.Gallen.
+- 📚  Previously, I hold a master in business innovation at the University of St.Gallen.
-- 🌱  I had 6 years of experience in finance and tech (among others at Credit Suisse and PwC).
+- 🌱  With 9 years of experience in finance and tech (UBS, PwC, PE), I recently held a few executive positions in the AI space.
-- 🎯  If you need help with advanced winning growth and business strategies, hit me up!
+- 🎯  If you need help with growth and business strategies which will win, hit me up!

-Hit me up if you think we should collaborate.

 ## I have used these languages in my past: